4R3B3LatH34R7/MyanmarUnicodeSupportInExcelVBEditor/README.md

 # Myanmar Unicode Support in Excel VBEditor
+NO. IT IS NOT SUPPORTED.
+AND THIS REPO CONTAINS NO METHOD TO SUPPORT IT!

 ## A Brief Review of Approaches to Visualize Unicode in VBIDE in Microsoft Excel
 This is going to be just discussing ways to show Unicode characters in Excel's VBEditor.\
 The premises I shall base all this upon, are, <b>MS Excel 2010, Myanmar Unicode font: Pyidaungsu</b> only.\